efrecon/sshd-cloudflared/README.md

   machine, so that the ssh server will be able to refer to your username properly and impersonate you.
 This is because the configuration cannot have identifiers, only names.
-+ It passes your ssh settings (in read-only mode!) to the container so the ssh server is able to access your details.
++ It passes the Docker socket and even `docker` binary client, together with arranging your user to be a member of the `docker` group.
+This enables operations on the machine's local Docker daemon from within the container running this image.
 + `xxxx` should be replaced by your handle at GitHub, e.g. `efrecon`

 As the command is started in the background, you will have to pick up login